 Review file history

-If you need to review all changes made to a specific file, and identify what exactly was modified in each revision, do the following:
+You can review all changes made to a specific file, and find what exactly was modified in each revision.

-Review the differences between the local and a committed version
+Review the differences between the local and a committed file version

-If you need to check how a committed file revision is different from its local version, do the following:
+You can check how a committed file revision is different from its local version:

-- Select the commit you are interested in, and in the right pane select the file in question.
+Select the commit you are interested in, and in the right pane select the file.